DerekParrySLC/launchbox/README.md

 5. FAQ/Contact/Troubleshooting

 ## 1. Two examples of LaunchBox in action
 **[BirthCurrent](www.birthcurrent.com)** - Social news app for the birth community.
-Generated a following of over 100 people after posting in several online facebook groups.
-Currently in development; possibly will not be developed due to other reasons.
+Generated a following of over one hundred people after posting in several online facebook groups.
+Currently in development, though possibly will not be completed due to other reasons.

 **[Magic in Every Corner](www.magicineverycorner.com)** - Collection of short stories by my friend Jonathan Griffin.
-He shared this "launchbox" on his facebook page and got about 60 people to sign up.
-Quite pleased.
+He shared this "launchbox" on his facebook page and got about sixty people to sign up.
+All things considered, it was a great turnout.

 ## 2. How to set up your launchbox

-*Step 1.* This.
+**Step 1.** Create a GitHub account if you don't already have one.
+If you do, log in.

-*Step 2.* This.
+**Step 2.** This.

-*Step 3.* This.
+**Step 3.** This.